Causes of reddish brown staining / haemosiderin above the ankle

 Publications & Evidence for haemosiderin

-We’ve carefully curated resources to help in your everyday work.
+We’ve put together some resources to help in your everyday work.

 Patient information for haemosiderin

 The patients, family and friends section has lots of useful, accessible information for your patients.

 If you need further information or support, we’d recommend the following organisations as trusted partners and reliable sources.

 Accelerate Accelerate CIC is an independent specialist team who assess and management people with chronic swelling or non-healing lower leg wounds or ulcers.
 We're based in London but can accept national referrals from your GP / specialist.
 For those further afield, please call to discuss possible options.

 The British Lymphology Society (BLS) is a dynamic and innovative body providing a strong professional voice and support for those involved in the care and treatment of people with lymphoedema and related lymphatic disorders, including lipoedema.